-The mesh shown in figure 1 was used to produce all results presented in this paper.
+The mesh shown in figure 2 was used to produce all results presented in this paper.
 It was generated by first creating a mesh of equilateral triangles of side length 35 mm which aligns with a toroidally-symmetric approximation of tile 5, where the outer strike-point will typically be located.
-In select regions of the mesh covering the expected position of the divertor leg and strike point, triangles were partitioned to produce a higher-resolution area with side-lengths of 17.5 mm, resulting in a total of 586 vertices.
+In select regions of the mesh covering the expected position of the divertor leg and strike point, triangles were partitioned to produce a higher-resolution area with side-lengths of 17.5 mm, yielding a refined mesh with V = 586 vertices.